derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 Once `cmd 1` finishes, the order is maintain as `cmd 2` is allowed to run next.
 Again, only `cmd 2`'s `in_lock` in unlocked.
 Other worker threads that were barred from execution in `cmd 1` are still barred while `cmd 2` is executing.

-Through induction, we can see that the shared locks are opened one at a time.
+This goes on until all the "queued" threads complete in sequence.
+Note that a thread's `out_lock` does not need to be the `in_lock` of another thread.

 ### Accessing read.txt and empty.txt
-The program uses global locks to guard writing to `read.txt` and `empty.txt` (file_server.c:269-274,281-291,341-346,353-363).
+The program uses global locks to guard writing to `read.txt` and `empty.txt` (file_server.c:280-291,298-312,363-374,381-395).
 These global locks are shared across every thread (not just per file path).
 Hence, no two threads can be writing to these output files at the same time.
 Worker threads will block in the middle of their execution and wait their turn.

 These files do not have to be ordered - they are non-deterministic.
 Hence, it sufficies to ensure atomicity.